danniel1205/tech-notes/system-design/topics/rate-limiting/readme.md

 ### No rate limiting

-No rate limiting is the floor that the design needs to consider in worst-case situation.
-Using timeouts, deadlines, circuit-breaking pattern helsp your service to be more robust in the absense of rate limiting.
+No rate limiting is the floor that the design needs to consider in worst case scenario.
+Using timeouts, deadlines, circuit-breaking pattern helps your service to be more robust in the absence of rate limiting.

 ### Pass through